XRPLF/xrpl-dev-portal/content/tutorials/manage-account-settings/offline-account-setup.md

 To use offline signing, you must meet the following prerequisites:

 - You must have one computer to use as an offline machine.
 This machine must be set up with a [supported operating system](system-requirements.html).
 See your operating system's support for offline setup instructions.
 (For example, [Red Hat Enterprise Linux DVD ISO installation instructions](https://access.redhat.com/solutions/7227).)
 Be sure that the software and physical media you use are not infected with malware.
-    - The offline machine needs secure persistent storage (for example, an encrypted disk drive) and a way to [sign transactions](set-up-secure-signing.html) such as [`rippled` running in stand-alone mode](rippled-server-modes.html) or [ripple-lib](rippleapi-reference.html).
 - You must have a separate computer to use as an online machine.
 This machine does not need to run `rippled` but it must be able to connect to the XRP Ledger network and receive accurate information about the state of the shared ledger.
 For example, you can use a [WebSocket connection to a public server](get-started-with-the-rippled-api.html).
 - You must have a secure way to transfer signed transaction binary data from the offline machine to the online machine.
     - One way to do this is with a QR code generator on the offline machine, and a QR code scanner on the online machine.
 (In this case, your "online machine" could be a handheld device such as a smartphone.)